cri-o/cri-o/docs/crio.8.md

 **--profile**: Enable pprof remote profiler on localhost:6060

 **--profile-port**="": Port for the pprof profiler (default: 6060)

+**--rdt-config-file**="": Path to the RDT configuration file for configuring the resctrl pseudo-filesystem

 **--read-only**: Setup all unprivileged containers to run as read-only.
 Automatically mounts tmpfs on `/run`, `/tmp` and `/var/tmp`. (default: false)